 Rolex’s Datejust is the archetype of the classic watch thanks to functions and aesthetics that never go out of fashion.
 Launched in 1945, it was the first self-winding waterproof chronometer wristwatch to display the date in a window at 3 o’clock on the dial, and consolidated all the major innovations that Rolex had contributed to the modern wristwatch until then.

 The Datejust has spanned eras while retaining the enduring aesthetic that make it so instantly recognizable.

-According to its size, the Datejust is equipped with calibre 2235 or 2236 (Datejust 31) or calibre 3235 (Datejust 36 and Datejust 41), which are self-winding mechanical movements entirely developed and manufactured by Rolex.
+According to its size, the Datejust is equipped with calibre 2236 (Datejust 31) or calibre 3235 (Datejust 36 and Datejust 41), which are self-winding mechanical movements entirely developed and manufactured by Rolex.
 Their architecture, manufacturing and innovative features make them exceptionally precise and reliable.

 Calibres 2236 and 3235 are new-generation movements that offer fundamental gains in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.